 To learn more about San Antonio, visit the following pages to help plan your next international getaway:

-As an arriving passenger at the San Antonio International Airport, you’ll need to show international documentation, such as a passport, and declare any items of value.
-Be prepared and learn more at www.dhs.gov.
+If you are a passenger arriving at San Antonio International Airport, be prepared to show your international documentation, such as a passport, and declare any items of value.
+Find complete information and tips on how to be prepared for your arrival at www.dhs.gov.

 San Antonio International Airport | Customs Arrival Process